Skip to content

 Explore Overview

-Reviewed and updated 3 April 2024
+Reviewed and updated 9 October 2024

-What is Couples Health Insurance?
+What is Couples health insurance?

 You have the option of taking out:

-Many couples take out a couples policy because it reduces the paperwork.
+Many couples take out a Couples policy because it reduces the paperwork.
 You have the convenience of:

 • one account